How Social Intelligence Test Can Help Improve Your Social Skills

 Scoring and Interpretation

-The Social Intelligence Profile (SIP) test is typically scored by assigning points to each question based on the individual’s responses.
+The Social Intelligence Profile (SIP) test scores each question based on the individual’s responses, calculating a total score to assess their social intelligence.

 Application